-When there is a private right of action, workers face broader systemic barriers to bringing lawsuits against their employers in the first place: Company-imposed forced arbitration
+When there is a private right of action, workers face broader systemic barriers to bringing lawsuits against their employers in the first place: Company-imposed forced arbitration requirements and class and collective action waivers that keep claims out of court and in secret.

 Far too few workers are aware that they have lost the important right to bring their claims before a judge and jury.
 But at least 56% of all private-sector non-union employees are currently subject to forced arbitration, including 64.5% of workers earning less than \$13 per hour.
 Making this even worse, class/collective action waivers are routinely incorporated into forced arbitration requirements.
 These waivers prevent employees from banding together with their colleagues to challenge employer lawbreaking, whether in court or in arbitration.
 By 2024, it is projected that 80% of all private-sector non-union employees will be subject to forced arbitration requirements and class/collective action waivers.
-69

 As if the lack of a private right of action and the exclusivity of workers' compensation as a "no fault" remedy wasn't enough to protect employers, company-imposed forced arbitration requirements and class/collective action waivers effectively prevent most private-sector workers from publicly seeking accountability for any of their employers' pandemic-related practices.
-For these workers, the courthouse doors have already been slammed shut-and this injustice too impacts workers of color disproportionately.70
+For these workers, the courthouse doors have already been slammed shut-and this injustice too impacts workers of color disproportionately.